georgeobote/crush-policies/how-crush-works.md

 1. **Download & sign in:** Grab the app, confirm your phone with SMS, and you’re in.
 Behind the scenes we light up a Firebase session and register your device for notifications.
 2. **`.edu` verification:** Because it’s a college-only community, we ask for a school email.
 Tap “Send code,” grab the OTP from your inbox, and that unlocks discovery.
 No `.edu`, no Crush.
-3. **Build your profile:** Add three or more photos (needed to keep Crush Drops active), a bio, major, grad year, connection goals, who you're looking to meet, athletics/clubs, Greek life, deal breakers, pet preference/has pets, religion, and lifestyle choices (smoking, drinking, going out).
+3. **Build your profile:** Add three or more photos (needed to keep Crush Drops active), a bio, major, grad year, connection goals, who you're looking to meet by bucket (Romantic, Housing, Social/Academic), athletics/clubs, Greek life, deal breakers, pet preference/has pets, religion, and lifestyle choices (smoking, drinking, going out).
 You also pick campus/state/nationwide scopes and radius sliders so the matcher knows where to look.
 4. **School vibes:** Once the `.edu` is confirmed, we map it to your school so colors, mascots, and drop windows all feel tailored to that campus and time zone.

 ## 2. Profile signals & themes